Can Your HOA Fine You for Ring Doorbells and Security Cameras?

 II.
 Why This Violation Is Unenforceable

 The violation citation references [CC&R section], which states [quote restriction].
-This blanket prohibition of security cameras conflicts with federal law and is therefore unenforceable.
+A blanket prohibition of security cameras is an unreasonable restriction, and an HOA that enforces it selectively does so outside its authority.

 III.
 My Installation Is Reasonable and Compliant